ilya-rb/RevolutTestTask/README.md

 - CircleCI as a CI server
 - Firebase crashlytics
 - Timber for logging
-- Kaspresso for functional tests
+- a small bunch of functional tests with Kaspresso

 ## Additional things included